Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

   6 New-Item config -type file

 # The following commands will be used
-- shows you which users is currently making api calls in your cli
+- This command shows you which users is currently making api calls in your cli

 aws sts get-caller-identity